oracle/python-oracledb/doc/src/api_manual/connection.rst

 .. attribute:: Connection.edition

-    This read-only attribute gets the session edition and is only available in Oracle Database 11.2 (both client and server must be at this level or higher for this to work).
+    This read-only attribute gets the session edition and is only available with Oracle Database 11.2, or later.

     .. note::